SebastianDeiss/django-auth-qr2auth/README.md

 # QR2Auth #

-### What is this repository for? ###
+### What is QR2Auth? ###
-QR2Auth: User friendly challenge response authentication with QR codes.
+QR2Auth is a user friendly challenge response authentication protocol that uses QR codes.

 ### Requirements ###